jengalas/pz-adventures-jekyll/_posts/2017/2017-09-17-acadia-adventures-2017-day-11.md

 {% include gallery.html gallery_id="gallery1" class="" %}

 Well, after we bought the cheese, salami, trail mix and two pasta sauces we headed back through town and decided to stop at the Hannaford to see if they might have a bigger cooler.
 We were in luck!
 They had a big Styrofoam cooler for 4 dollars.
-Now we could buy more cheese, and we did. :grin: We went back to the room and got redy for our day, and then returned to the farmers' market on our way to Southwest Harbor.
+Now we could buy more cheese, and we did. :grin: We went back to the room and got ready for our day, and then returned to the farmers' market on our way to Southwest Harbor.
 I ended up buying three more cheese at Yellow Birch Farm, the lavender fennel, honey lemon, and herbes de provence for Kristen.

 {% include image.html filename="P1090814clx.jpg" thumb="P1090814b.jpg" caption="Artisan goat cheeses from Yellow Birch Farm" %}